2021 Cleveland City Council election: Ward 11

-Councilman Brian Mooney successfully won election to a full term.
+Councilman Brian Mooney won election to a full term.

 Ward 12

 Councilman Anthony Brancatelli was unseated by lawyer Rebecca Maurer.
 Brancatelli was the only elected Councilmember to lose reelection.

 Ward 13

-City Council President Kevin Kelley gave up his seat to run unsuccessfully for Mayor of Cleveland in the concurrent mayoral election.
+City Council President Kevin Kelley gave up his seat to run for Mayor of Cleveland in the concurrent mayoral election.
 Voters replaced Kelley with community organizer and housing advocate Kris Harsh.